Madhavrao Scindia: Death

 Madhavrao Scindia died at the age of 56, in a plane crash in Motta village, which is on the outskirts of Mainpuri district of Uttar Pradesh, on 30 September 2001.
 The plane caught fire when it was above Bhainsrauli village.
-Being viewed as a future prime ministerial candidate before the 1999 Lok Sabha elections in the aftermath of the controversy over Sonia Gandhi's foreign origin, was on his way to address a rally in Kanpur.
+Being viewed as a future prime ministerial candidate before the 1999 Lok Sabha elections in the aftermath of the controversy over Sonia Gandhi's foreign origin, he was on his way to address a rally in Kanpur.

 All eight people on board the private plane (Beechcraft King Air C90) died in the crash.
 This included his personal secretary Rupinder Singh, journalists Sanjeev Sinha (The Indian Express), Anju Sharma (The Hindustan Times), Gopal Bisht, Ranjan Jha (Aaj Tak), pilot Ray Gautam and co-pilot Ritu Malik.
 The bodies were charred beyond recognition and taken by road to Agra, from where a special Indian Air Force aircraft, sent by Prime Minister Atal Bihari Vajpayee, brought the remains to New Delhi.
-The remains of Madhavrao Scindia were identified by his family, with the goddess Durga locket that he always used to wear.
+The remains of Madhavrao Scindia were identified by his family, with the Goddess Durga locket that he always used to wear.

-The autopsies were conducted and other legal formalities completed at the All India Institute of Medical Sciences, New Delhi by Professor T D Dogra.
-His son Jyotiraditya Madhavrao Scindia was symbolically appointed the head of the family.
+The autopsies and other legal formalities were conducted and completed respectively at the All India Institute of Medical Sciences, New Delhi by Professor T. D. Dogra.
+His son Jyotiraditya M. Scindia was symbolically appointed the head of the family.

-Styles

-1945-1961- His Highness Yuvaraja Maharaj Shrimant Madhavrao Scindia Bahadur.

-1961-1971- His Highness Ali Jah, Umdat ul-Umara, Hisam us-Sultanat, Mukhtar ul-Mulk, Azim ul-Iqtidar, Rafi-us-Shan, Wala Shikoh, Muhtasham-i-Dauran, Maharajadhiraj Maharaja Shrimant Madhav Rao III Scindia Bahadur, Shrinath, Mansur-i-Zaman, Maharaja Scindia of Gwalior.